kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## OpenAPI Remains a Contract, Not a Framework-Specific Language
+## OpenAPI Remains a Contract, Not a Framework-Specific Language { #openapi-contract }

 Kora's OpenAPI support strengthens the same argument.